 He was in action from August 1914 in Lorraine, then on the Meuse, at Verdun, the Somme, Arras, Third Ypres, Cambrai, Dixmude and Verdun (1918) to August 1918.

-During August he moved up to the frontline near Roye where, on 16 August 1918, Sebastian was severely wounded by a shell splinter.
+During August he moved up to the frontline near Roye where, on 16 August 1918, he was severely wounded by a shell splinter.

-Transferred to Bavarian Feldlazaretten Nr 20, he died there of his injuries on 21 August.
+He was transferred to Bavarian Feldlazaretten (advanced dressing station) Nr 20 and died there of his injuries on 21 August.

-Buried in the grounds of the hospital in 1918, Sebastian's body was later lost so, as a result, he has no known grave today.
+He was buried in the grounds of the hospital in 1918, however Sebastian's body was later lost so, as a result, he has no known grave today.

 21 August 1918 died of his injuries.